denisaf0nin/google-mobility/README.md

   - Mobility at Sub_region_2 Level
   - Mobility at Metro Area Level

-- In each file, there are six tabs - one for each category of places:
+- In each file, there are six Sheets - one for each category of places:

   - Retail and Recreation
   - Grocery and Pharmacy